 NCCPR ISSUE PAPERS: THE CORE OF OUR CASE FOR REFORM

 THE NCCPR EVIDENCE BASE: BRIEF ANALYSES & COMMENTARIES

 •THE EVIDNECE IS IN: FOSTER CARE VS. KEEPING FAMILIES TOGETHER: THE DEFINITIVE STUDIES.
 NCCPR’s analysis of a studies comparing outcomes for more than 15,000 children, with links to the full studies.
 Children left in their own homes typically fared far better than comparably maltreated children placed in foster care.

 NEW: THE CHILDREN WRONGED BY “CHILDREN’S RIGHTS” How the 800 pound gorilla of child welfare litigation sometimes harms the children it wants to help.

 CHILD WELFARE WAIVERS: THE STAKES FOR YOUR STATE: NCCPR’s state-by-state guide to federal child welfare waivers explains how much federal foster care money could be used for better alternatives in each state.
 And: We grade the first set of waiver proposals in our NCCPR Child Welfare Waiver Proposal Report Card.

 NCCPR has issued reports on child welfare in many states as well as in Los Angeles, New York City and Washington D.C.
 We also have published a presentation on child welfare in the United Kingdom.
-They are available (in pdf format), by CLICKING HERE TO GET TO OUR STATE REPORT INDEX PAGE as well as by regular mail or e-mail as attached files.
+They are available on OUR STATE REPORT INDEX PAGE.

 National Coalition for Child Protection Reform / 53 Skyhill Road (Suite 202) / Alexandria Va., 22314 /(703) 212-2006 / nccpr(at)nccpr(dot)info